-BONROLL MARKET SHARE
+BONROLL MARKET SHARE\

-^{} Source: Information Resource in (IRI) Quota per volume I+S+LS Ending year Dec.2021 located of Directors Corporate structure The Group's Numbers Our markets Sustainability Journey A quality supply chain Our people Respect for the environment Economic value Attachmen
+\ Source: Information Resource Inc. (IRI) Quota per volume I+S+LS Ending year Dec.2021

 Non-breaded cooked products

 In order to respond to a consumer looking for an ever-increasing level of service, non-breaded cooked products are also created.
 Chicken Salad, Kebab, Roast turkey and Durango: these are just some of the references that confirm AIA as the undisputed leader in the category.
 Durango, slightly spicy chicken wings, are today one of the most "cult" and best-selling products of the whole brand.